OUR RESPONSE TO COVID-19

 6. If no soap and water are available, use an alcohol-based hand sanitizer with 60%-95% alcohol.

-WHAT ARE SOME ACTIONS YOU CAN TAKE IN CASE THERE IS A QUARANTINE?
+WHAT ARE SOME ACTIONS YOU CAN TAKE IN QUARANTINE?

 Water and liquids: The Centers for Disease Control and Prevention suggests you have plenty of fluids on hand, such as bottled water and supply of fluids with electrolytes, such as Pedialyte or Gatorade.